The 2025 AES Europe Student Recording Competition

 1. Traditional Acoustic Recording: Capture live acoustic performances in natural acoustic environments.
 Focus on the art of recording without overdubs where main microphone arrays are the focus, and close/spot mics (if used) are only a very small part of the mix.

-1. Traditional Studio Recording: Showcase your skill in multitrack studio recordings.
+2. Traditional Studio Recording: Showcase your skill in multitrack studio recordings.
 The bulk of the tracks should be sound sources captured with microphones.
 A small number of MIDI/programmed tracks are permissible, but the overall style of the recording should be “real musicians recorded with mics”.
-Demonstrate your mastery of microphones and studio techniques in a stereo mix.
+Demonstrate your mastery of microphones and studio techniques.

-1. Modern Studio Recording & Electronic Music: Let your production creativity run wild with any sound sources and techniques.
-If programmed/MIDI tracks, loops, samples, or sound design are the focus of the project, this is the category!
+3. Modern Studio Recording & Electronic Music: Let your production creativity run wild with any sound sources and techniques.
+This is the category if programmed/MIDI tracks, loops, samples, or sound design are the focus of the project.
 Embrace modern production in your mix that can include programming, sampling, and more.

 Collaboration